sangkilc/ICSE-2020-SV-Handbook/README.md

 1. Do we also use Zoom chat?
     - No. Our main communication channel should be Slack.
 We will ignore chats from Zoom.
-In fact, you will have no reason to use Zoom at all, although the session chairs, presenters, and Live! team members will be joining the sessions via Zoom.
+In fact, you will have no reason to use Zoom at all during the technical presentations, although the session chairs, presenters, and Live! team members will be joining the sessions via Zoom.

 1. Will we use Slack or Clowdr for Q&A?
     - Yes, but Slido should be the main Q&A platform.
 One of SV's tasks is to